NanoComp/meep/doc/docs/Python_User_Interface.md

 or `until_after_sources` parameter, that examines the component `c` (e.g. `Ex`, etc.) at the point `pt` (a `Vector3`) and keeps running until its absolute value *squared* has decayed by at least `decay_by` from its maximum previous value.
-In particular, it keeps incrementing the run time by `dT` (in Meep units) and checks the maximum value over that time period &mdash; in this way, it won't be fooled just because the field happens to go through 0 at some instant.
+In particular, it keeps incrementing the run time by `dt` (in Meep units) and checks the maximum value over that time period &mdash; in this way, it won't be fooled just because the field happens to go through 0 at some instant.